shetty06/Breast-Cancer-Analysis/README.md

 Questions that can be asked :

-what can be preventive measures for breast cancer ?
+What can be preventive measures for breast cancer ?

-what are the common factors that cause breast cancer ?
+What are the common factors that cause breast cancer ?

 Which is more common ? benign or malignant ?